Better health in our 50s

 Challenges

-Various health risks increase during our 50s, including cancer and cardiovascular disease, especially for those who have a family history of heart related problems or whose lifestyle (e.g. lack of exercise or poor diet) adds to the risk.
+The more serious risks include cancer and cardiovascular disease, especially for those who have a family history of heart related problems or whose lifestyle (e.g. lack of exercise or poor diet) adds to the risk.
 There will be an ongoing reduction in muscle mass if weight-bearing exercise is not done regularly.
 Bone density declines, and type 2 diabetes becomes more common, especially if obesity or insulin resistance is relevant.
-Menopause typically completes during this decade, with hormonal changes affecting sleep, mood and metabolism.
-Depression, anxiety and burnout can be a problem due to career issues, caregiving stress or hormonal changes.
+Depression, anxiety and burnout can be a problem due to career issues, caregiving stress or hormonal changes that can affect sleep, mood and metabolism.
+For women, these hormonal changes are often associated with menopause which typically completes during the 50s.

 Future challenges